simon-archer/Language-Detection/README.md

 Use an HTTP server to serve the HTML file.
 For instance, if you have Python installed, you can use its built-in HTTP server:

-shCopy code

 `python -m http.server`

 For Python 3, use:

-shCopy code

 `python3 -m http.server`

-Next, open your web browser and navigate to `localhost:8000` or the port your server uses.
+Next, open your web browser and navigate to `localhost:8000` or your server's port.

 ### 3. Analyse Sentence Sentiment